initpy/go-book/slices.rst

 We can create slices by *slicing* an array or even an existing slice.
 That is taking a portion (a 'slice') of it, using this syntax ``array[i:j]``.
-Our created slice will contains elements of the array that start at index **i** and end before **j**. (``array[j]`` not included in the slice)
+Our created slice will contain elements of the array that start at index **i** and end before **j**. (``array[j]`` not included in the slice)

 .. code-block:: go